Not having a single employee manage your content production

 They write content that is more fitting as company news than as educational content.
-And for the most part, your audience doesn’t really care who got promoted to VP of Sales, or what local sports team you sponsored, or who won your annual three-legged race.
+For the most part, your audience doesn’t really care who got promoted to VP of sales, or what local sports team you sponsored, or who won your annual three-legged race.
 Yes, company culture and values are important, but they don’t need to come first — and this type of content should occupy only a tiny fraction of your blog.

 Nearly every question a customer asks is a potential blog topic.

-In fact, over the years of looking at the top-performing blog articles from hundreds of companies, I’ve identified several blog article types that customers actually read spanning across all business types.
+In fact, over the years of looking at the top-performing blog articles from hundreds of companies, I’ve identified several blog post types that customers actually read spanning across all business types.

 Without this role, your efforts will undoubtedly unravel.

-The first three mistakes are ones that affect getting started or the content strategy.
+The first three mistakes are ones that affect getting started and setting direction.

 However, the majority of blogging mistakes I see occur on the page.